-Metal/ Intermetallic nanoparticles and nanoalloys as solid propellants (Lab 104)
+Metal/ Intermetallic nanoparticles and nanoalloys as energetic nanomaterials (ENMs) for solid propellant applications

 Our past studies on the synthesis and energetic behavior of Al nanoparticles (NPs) have led to the development of kinetic Monte Carlo (KMC) simulations to investigate the role of heat release during non-isothermal collision/coalescence of metal NPs grown out of aerosol routes in driving their fractal-like morphologies and in turn, their interfacial oxidation kinetics.
 Morphological complexities of NP aggregates evolving out of colloidal and/or, aerosol routes are finally dictated by their constituent primary particles formed during saturated vapor phase nucleation - a phenomenon that is theoretically and experimentally irreconcilable and hence, extremely ill-understood till date!
 Hence, we develop phenomenological and KMC-based models to gain fundamental insight into the mechanistic picture behind homogenous and non-isothermal vapor-phase nucleation of metal NPs without the underlying capillarity approximation (constant surface tension for all cluster sizes), and steady-state assumptions of classical nucleation theory (CNT).
 In the past, we have also carried out mass spectrometric analysis and developed LIBS as a quantitative analytical tool for in-situ studies of Al NP oxidation.
 In future, we seek to extend our studies towards the synthesis and characterizations of morphologically and structurally tuned intermetallic NPs that promote large heat release as a result of self-propagating high-temperature synthesis (SHS) reactions during their alloy formation owing to their large negative reaction enthalpies.